aangelo742/tdd-student-store-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shoutout to the TA's Tatiana, Hope, and Roy.
+You guys are amazing!
+Thanks for helping me figure out the difficulties I had.